Temi-aruna/Temi-aruna/README.md

 # Hello, I'm Temiloluwa!
 <a href="https://www.linkedin.com/in/temiloluwa-aruna-a42815225/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am an upcoming graduate with a passionate interest in IT and Data Science and a dedication to solving complex problems.
+I am an upcoming graduate with a passionate interest in IT and Data Science, and a dedication to solving complex problems.

 ## Objective
 I am a Customer Service driven I.T and data science enthusiast with a background in incident response, risk mitigation, and community leadership built through various roles.
 I am very adept at problem-solving, crisis management, and team collaboration, and I am committed to transitioning into the IT industry, preferably in the world of Ethical Hacking.